pbamoo/Data-Science-Bootcamp-Projects/Week2_Classifiction/README.md

-# Week 1/12 The Gapminder Project
+# Week 1/12 The Classification Project

 ### Background problem / Goal:
-The challenge of this project was to analyze and visualize statistics from the [Gapminder datasets](https://github.com/pbamoo/Data-Science-Bootcamp-Projects/tree/main/Week1_Visual_Data_Analysis/Data) and create an animated scatterplot like the one by [Hans Rosling](https://www.youtube.com/watch?v=jbkSRLYSojo) to illustrate the correlation between life expectancy and fertility of the world’s countries from 1960 to 2015.
+The challenge of this project was to use a machine learning model to predict passenger survival on the Titanic.

-### Tools Used:
+### Tools/Libraries Used:
-Python, Pandas, Matplotlib, Seaborn, Imageio, Plotly
+Python, Pandas, Matplotlib, Seaborn, Scikit-learn

 ### Workflow:
 1. Data Acquisition